fand/veda/README.md

 Global settings are most general settings.
 You can change settings in `Settings` page of Atom.

-If there are no project `.liverc` or valid comments, VEDA will use the global settings as default.
+If there are no project `.vedarc` or valid comments, VEDA will use the global settings as default.

-#### Project Settings: `.liverc`
+#### Project Settings: `.vedarc`

-Project settings is loaded from `.liverc` on your project root.
+Project settings is loaded from `.vedarc` on your project root.

-- `.liverc` must be located in your project's root directory.
+- `.vedarc` must be located in your project's root directory.
-- `.liverc` is parsed as [JSON5 format](https://github.com/json5/json5).
+- `.vedarc` is parsed as [JSON5 format](https://github.com/json5/json5).
-  - You can write comments in `.liverc`.
+  - You can write comments in `.vedarc`.
-- `.liverc` is loaded on startup and reloaded automatically when you edit it.
+- `.vedarc` is loaded on startup and reloaded automatically when you edit it.

-For example, when you write `.liverc` like this:
+For example, when you write `.vedarc` like this:

 ```javascript
 {